Agile-TNG/Agile-TNG.github.io/source/_posts/2014-05-14-behavioral-product-planning.markdown

 {%img /images/roadmapr.png 400 %}

-Roadmap Refactoring (RR) is a consensus game that leverages BPP to enable product owners to make rational trade-offs between different feature-sets.
+Roadmap Refactoring (RR) is a consensus game to enable product owners to make rational trade-offs between different feature-sets.
 It can be used to quickly assemble a release plan to hit a particular date, if need be, or to determine an ordering of feaure sets to maximize product-market fit within the funding profile of a continuous delivery stream.

-Like the other XSCALE enterprise practices, RR is a quick consensus game with very straightforward rules:
+Like the other BPP patterns, RR is a quick consensus game with quite straightforward
+rules:

 0. Using the BPP prioritization, lay out all available features in columns grouped by business objective.